segmentio/segment-docs/src/connections/destinations/catalog/action-rokt-audiences/index.md

 9. Go to the **Settings** tab and **Enable** the destination.

 10. Select your space, and navigate to **Engage > Audiences**.
-Select the source audience that you want to send to your Rokt Audiences destination.
+Select the source audience that you want to send to your Rokt Audiences (Actions) destination.

 11. Click **Add Destinations** and select the Rokt Audience destination you created.
 In the settings that appear on the right-hand side, toggle the **Send Track** option on and **Send Identify**.
 Click **Save**.